BrennanB/quartz/content/Mechanisms/Intake.md

 ## General Intake Design Guidelines

-- Try to use rollers/wheels over pinching/grasping mechanisms.
+- Try to use rollers/wheels over pinching/grasping [[Mechanism|mechanisms]].
 Rollers almost always are more forgiving for alignment to pick up a game piece.
 ### Choosing an Intake Ratio

 - Surface speed of roller at least 2 * robot max speed